 In the first quarter of 2017, we generated \$13.5 million of net interest income, which was an increase of \$2.5 million, or 22.7%, from the \$11.0 million of net interest income we produced in the first quarter of 2016.
 The increase in net interest income was due primarily to a 14.5% increase in the average balance of interest-earning assets, coupled with a 23 basis point improvement in the average yield on interest-earning assets, partially offset by a 32 basis point increase in the average rate paid on interest-bearing liabilities reflecting the issuance of subordinated notes.
 The increase in the average balance of interest-earning assets reflected increases in loans and federal funds sold, cash equivalents and other and securities average balances.
-The increase in average balances of \$131.4 million is primarily due to the acquisition of TomatoBank.
+The increase in average loan balances of \$131.4 million is primarily due to the acquisition of TomatoBank.
 The increase in federal funds sold, cash equivalents and other average balances of \$37.7 million is primarily due to the increased deposit production in the first quarter of 2017.
 Our deposit average balances increased by \$95.7 million primarily due to enhanced marketing efforts in 2017.
 The increase in interest expense was primarily due to the interest cost associated with \$50.0 million of subordinated notes that were issued at the end of the first quarter of 2016 combined with the growth in deposits and a decrease in market interest rates.
 For the three months ended March 31, 2017 and 2016, our reported net interest margin was 4.1% and 4.1%, respectively.
 Our net interest margin benefits from discount accretion on our purchased loan portfolios.
-The impact of accretion income on our net interest margin for the three months ended March 31, 2017 and 2016 were to accretion income on our net interest margin for the three months ended March 31, 2017 and 2016 were to accretion income on our net interest margin for the three months ended March 31, 2017 and 2016 were to accretion income on our net interest margin for the three months ended March 31, 2017 and 2016 were to a
+Our net interest margin for the three months ended March 31, 2017 and 2016, excluding accretion income would have been 3.7% and 3.9%, respectively.